Our 20s and 30s are our prime years for career building.

 Your pillar (choice of manager) may change but the “super-structure” leadership is also in place to make sure that you are successful and they will pick the right replacement. “

-2. Be in a high growth company
+2. Be in a high-growth company

-To illustrate, when you compare the best performer in a stagnant company versus a high growth company.
+To illustrate, when you compare the best performer in a stagnant company versus a high-growth company.
 The salary might be the same but the opportunities available for advancement and growth are drastically different.

 A high performer in a growth company has more leverage.
-The put in the same amount of effort, perform at the same level but get a disproportionately larger access to good opportunities.
+The put in the same amount of effort, and perform at the same level but get disproportionately larger access to good opportunities.
 This means ultimately their careers will accelerate faster.

 This is because as the company expands, new roles and responsibilities may emerge, providing opportunities for career advancement and professional development.